oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 `#$delta`

-The context URL of a [delta response](#sec_RequestingChanges)[ ]{.MsoHyperlink}is the context URL of the response to the defining query, followed by `/$delta`.
+The context URL of a [delta response](#sec_RequestingChanges) is the context URL of the response to the defining query, followed by `/$delta`.
 This includes singletons, single-valued navigation properties, and collection-valued navigation properties.

 If the entities are contained, then `{entity-set}` is the top-level entity set followed by the path to the containment navigation property